ni/niveristand-custom-device-handbook/docs/LabVIEW_Debugging_Techniques.md

 +-----------------+--------------------------------------------------------------------------+
 ```

-If the value of the count channels increase over time, the execution host is not achieving the desired loop rates.
+If the value of the count channels increase over time, the target is not achieving the desired loop rates.
 You can use the system channels in conjunction with an **[alarm](https://www.ni.com/documentation/en/veristand/latest/manual/add-configure-alarm/)** or **[procedure](https://www.ni.com/documentation/en/veristand/latest/manual/add-configure-procedure/)** to handle events.

 #### System Monitor Custom Device